Blog

 Automated Harvesters

-Traditional manual harvesting methods are labor-intensive, time-consuming, and often lack scalability.
-To address these challenges, automated harvesters have been developed.
+The conventional manual methods of harvesting, are very strenuous and take a long time, not to mention that there is potential for mass production limitations.
+Therefore, automated harvesters machines have been invented.
 These systems use advanced filtration and separation techniques to gently and efficiently extract spirulina from the cultivation medium without compromising its quality.

 Improved Drying Techniques